 This class is designed for the student whose first language is Spanish.
 The student will develop a deeper application and practice of his or her speaking, listening, reading, and writing skills in Spanish through the study of the history, culture, and literature of Spanish-speaking countries.
 This class gives the student the opportunity to study Spanish in a similar way that English-speakers study English.
-Students may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
-Grade Level: 9 -12 Prerequisite: Spanish for Heritage Speakers I Teacher Recommendation Needed: No Minimum Credit:1.0 Maximum Credit:1.0 NCAA Approved: Yes
+Students will take the STAMP proficiency assessment as part of a student's final exam grade.
+Grade Level: 9 -12 Prerequisite: Spanish for Heritage Speakers I Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

 G24H06 Spanish III - This course's ACTFL Performance Goal of Intermediate Mid means that by the end of the course students will be able to handle some uncomplicated communicative tasks in straightforward social situations.
 Conversation is limited to those predictable and concrete exchanges necessary for survival in the target culture.
 Students will be able to express personal meaning by creating with the language, in part by combining and recombining known elements and conversational input to produce responses typically consisting of sentences and some strings of sentences.
-Their language use is framed in present time but may contain references to other time frames.
-Comprehension is most often accurate with highly familiar and predictable topics although misunderstandings may occur.
-Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
-Grade Level:10-12 Prerequisite: Spanish II Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes
+Their language use is framed in the present time but may contain references to other time frames.
+Comprehension is most often accurate with highly familiar and predictable topics, although misunderstandings may occur.
+Students will participate in regular performance assessments and take the STAMP proficiency assessment as part of a student's final exam grade.
+Grade Level:10-12 Prerequisite: Spanish II Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes straightforward social situations.

-G24H06 Spanish III Honors - This course's ACTFL Performance Goal of Intermediate Mid means that by the end of the course students will be able to successfully handle a variety of uncomplicated communicative tasks in straightforward social situations.
 Conversation is limited to those predictable and concrete exchanges necessary for survival in the target culture.
 Students will be able to express personal meaning by creating with the language, in part by combining and recombining known elements and conversational input to produce responses typically consisting of sentences and some strings of sentences.
-Their language use is framed in present time but may contain references to other time frames.
-Comprehension is most often accurate with highly familiar and predictable topics although misunderstandings may occur.
-Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
+Their language use is framed in the present time but may contain references to other time frames.
+Comprehension is most often accurate with highly familiar and predictable topics, although misunderstandings may occur.
+Students will participate in regular performance assessments and take the STAMP proficiency assessment as part of a student's final exam grade.
 Grade Level: 10-12 Prerequisite: Spanish II Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes